MikkelScheike/ottabase/packages/ottaorm/README.md

   "compatibility_date": "2024-01-01",
   "d1_databases": [
     {
-      "binding": "DB",                    // Accessible as env.DB in your code "database_name": "your-app-db",     // Database name for CLI "database_id": "local"              // Use "local" for dev, replace for prod }
+      "binding: "OBCF_D1",                    // Accessible as env.OBCF_D1 in your code
+      "database_name": "your-app-db",     // Database name for CLI "database_id": "local"              // Use "local" for dev, replace for prod }